Comparisons8 min read

 The Core Problem: Hidden Calories

-The #1 reason AI calorie trackers fail isn't food identification — modern vision models can recognize food with 92-97% accuracy.
+The number one reason AI calorie trackers fail isn't food identification — modern vision models can recognize food with 92-97% accuracy.
 The real problem is hidden calories.

 • A tablespoon of cooking oil adds 120 calories — and most apps miss it entirely